What Is Grey Death?

 Grey death is a very potent, dangerous illicit drug that contains a mixture of several synthetic opioids.
 The street drug is called grey death in part because it is grey, although medical researchers do not know exactly what makes the drug that color.
 It can be distinguished from other powdered forms of illicit opioids because it looks like concrete or pavement.

 There is no standard mixture of opioids in grey death, but the drug may include:

 Grey death may also contain cocaine, crystal meth, or powdered additives.
-Because the mixture is always unpredictable and contains some of the most potent opioids available through lab manufacture, dosing is virtually impossible.
+Because the ingredients are always unpredictable and contain some of the most potent opioids available through lab manufacture, dosing, or monitoring individual doses, is virtually impossible.

-The Spread of Grey Death into the US and Canada
+The Spread of Grey Death in the U.S. & Canada